 display: flex

-, allowing the links to wrap into new lines.
+will allow the menu items to wrap into new lines.
 This effectively collapses the horizontal bar into a single column.

 <nav id="iconNav">